kdheepak/blog/content/36-unicode-cheat-sheet.md

 For the common case, a string used in the English speaking world may only use ASCII characters thereby using a Latin-1 encoding to store the data.
 If non Basic Multilingual Plane characters are using in a Python Unicode string, the internal representation may be stored as UCS2 or UCS4.

-In each of these cases, the internal representation uses the same number of bytes for each codepoint.
+In each of these cases, the internal representation uses the same number of bytes for each code point.
-This allows efficient indexing into a Python Unicode string, but indexing into a Python Unicode string will only return a valid codepoint and not a grapheme.
+This allows efficient indexing into a Python Unicode string, but indexing into a Python Unicode string will only return a valid code point and not a grapheme.
 The Unicode consortium defines a grapheme[^grapheme] as a "What a user thinks of as a character".
-In such an implementation it makes sense that the `length` of a Unicode string is defined as the number of codepoints in the string.
+In such an implementation it makes sense that the `length` of a Unicode string is defined as the number of code points in the string.

 [^grapheme]: See <https://unicode.org/glossary/#grapheme>.

 However, in practice, indexing into a string may not be what we want.
 As an example, let's take this emoji: 🤦🏼‍♂️.
-This emoji actually consists of 5 codepoints.
+This emoji actually consists of 5 code points.

 - 🤦 : U+1F926 FACE PALM
 - 🏼 : U+1F3FC EMOJI MODIFIER FITZPATRICK TYPE-3